willcl-ark/bitcoin/doc/reduce-memory.md

 There are a few parameters that can be dialed down to reduce the memory usage of `bitcoind`.
 This can be useful on embedded systems or small VPSes.

+## Resource profiles

+The `-profile=<name>` option applies a predefined set of resource-related defaults, including `-dbcache`, `-par`, `-maxsigcachesize`, `-prune`, `-maxconnections`, `-maxreceivebuffer`, and `-maxsendbuffer`.

+- `pruned-tiny` might typically be used on a single-board computer with 1-2 GiB RAM.
+- `pruned-low` might be used on a small VPS or laptop with ~4 GiB RAM.
+- `performance` is a dedicated machine, with 16 GiB of RAM or more.
+- `server` is a large dedicated public node with many connections.

+Explicitly configured options still take precedence over anything bundled into a profile.

 ## Swapping

 When the operating system is under memory pressure, it may swap memory pages from RAM to disk.